Frequently Asked Questions

 Are gardeners mainly men or women?

 In the communities we work with in the Kurdistan Region of Iraq, farmers and those interested in large-scale commercial growing are mainly men.
-However, there are almost equal numbers of men and women developing home gardens and entering our annual garde competitions.
+However, there are almost equal numbers of men and women developing home gardens and entering our annual garden competitions.
 In many families, it is a joint activity, with partners, siblings and children all contributing.

 What do people like to grow?